raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/recipes/deep-map-with.md

 ## Deep Mapping {#deepMapWith}

-[mapWith](#mapping) is an excellent tool, but from time to time you will find yourself working with arrays that represent trees rather than lists.
+[mapWith](#mapWith) is an excellent tool, but from time to time you will find yourself working with arrays that represent trees rather than lists.
 For example, here is a partial list of sales extracted from a report of some kind.
 It's grouped in some mysterious way, and we need to operate on each item in the report.

-    var report =
+    const report =
       [ [ { price: 1.99, id: 1 },
         { price: 4.99, id: 2 },
         { price: 7.99, id: 3 },